 An asset transfer is fraudulent if the debtor:

 Made the transfer with an actual intent to hinder, delay, or defraud a judgment creditor;

-Received a reasonably equivalent value in exchange for the property transferred;
+Did not receive a reasonably equivalent value in exchange for the property transferred;

 Was engaged or about to engage in business or a transaction for which their remaining assets were unreasonably small; and

 Intended to or believed they would incur debts beyond their ability to repay.